 Custom cabinet timeline

-No cabinet or piece of custom wood furniture can surpass the quality produced in my shop.
-Because I want each client to be happy and to reach completion in the shortest possible time, I limit the number of full kitchens I agree to build each year.
+No cabinet or piece of custom solid wood furniture can surpass the quality produced in my shop.
+Because I want each homeowner to be happy and to reach completion in the shortest possible time, I limit the number of full kitchens I agree to build each year.
 I do not take on more than four full kitchens in any 12-month period, and I do not book my shop beyond 18 months out.

 Contact me today for a free quote on your project.